Andy Zax

-Andy Zax (active since c.
-1999) is an American music historian and a producer of music reissues.
+Andy Zax is an American music historian and a producer of music reissues.

 Early life and education

 A Los Angeles native, Zax received a bachelor's degree from Cornell University and a Master of Fine Arts degree from USC Film School.
 After a year as a motion picture development executive, Zax entered the music business as a copywriter, penning advertising and liner notes for various major labels, collaborating with figures as diverse as Quincy Jones and 4AD founder Ivo Watts-Russell on detailed histories of their work, producing promotional radio specials, and writing the questions for Rhino Records' long-running annual music trivia contest, the Rhino Musical Aptitude Test.